ChevanR/Project5-6/literature-research.md

 ## Literature Review: Haptic Interface in an Extended Reality Environment

 ### Introduction
-This review explores the innovative integration of ultrasonic arrays for haptic feedback and the execution of virtual reality (VR) simulations through cloud-based systems.
-Both technologies are not big in terms of research and development, presenting unique challenges and opportunities.
-The goal is to collect and document existing data, pinpoint research gaps, and define a clear experimental direction for our project.
+This review explores two exciting areas: using ultrasonic arrays for haptic feedback and streaming virtual reality (VR) experiences via cloud systems.
+Since these fields are still developing, the goal is to gather existing research, pinpoint the gaps, and chart a path for future experiments.

-### Research questions
+### Research Questions
-Our study is guided by two main questions:
+This study is centered on two key questions:
-1. **How can ultrasonic array technology be effectively integrated for haptic feedback in extended reality settings?**
+1. **How can ultrasonic array technology enhance haptic feedback in extended reality environments?**
-2. **What challenges do we face with VR simulations over cloud networks, and how can these be effectively streamed to VR headsets remotely?**
+2. **What are the main challenges in streaming VR simulations over cloud networks, and how can these be overcome to ensure smooth delivery to remote VR headsets?**

+### Methodology
-### Step 1: Subproblems identification
+#### Step 1: Subproblems Identification
-- **Ultrasonic Array for Haptic Feedback**: Ultrasonic technology promises new methods for generating tactile feedback in virtual environments, yet its practical applications remain largely unexplored.
-- **VR in Cloud Environments**: As cloud gaming and simulations gain traction, adapting these for VR could transform accessibility and scalability.
-However, detailed research on optimizing such systems for real-time user interactions and varied network conditions is scarce.
+- **Ultrasonic Arrays for Haptics:**: Investigating how ultrasonic technology can create unique tactile sensations in virtual environments—a concept with a lot of potential but limited real-world applications.
+- **Cloud VR Streaming:**: Examining how VR content can be streamed efficiently via the cloud, addressing issues like network variability, latency, and user experience.

-### Step 2: Search Terms
+#### Step 2: Defining Search Term
-Identified search terms for a thorough exploration:
+Key terms identified for in-depth exploration include:
 - For **Ultrasonic Haptic Arrays**: "ultrasonic array AND haptic feedback", "innovations in haptic technology", "haptic feedback using ultrasonic waves"
 - For **Cloud-based VR**: "virtual reality cloud rendering", "streaming VR content", "network requirements for cloud VR", "user experience in cloud-based VR"

-### Step 3: Creating Search strings
+#### Step 3: Crafting Search Strings To streamline the literature search, the following search strings were created:
-Combining search terms into comprehensive queries:
-- For **Ultrasonic Haptic Feedback**: "integration of ultrasonic arrays AND extended reality", "use of ultrasonic waves in virtual environments"
+- **Ultrasonic Haptic Feedback**: `"integration of ultrasonic arrays AND extended reality", "use of ultrasonic waves in virtual environments"`
-- For **Cloud VR Systems**: "challenges in cloud-based VR streaming", "optimizing VR simulation for cloud delivery", "impact of network variability on VR performance"
+- **Cloud VR Systems**: `"challenges in cloud-based VR streaming", "optimizing VR simulation for cloud delivery", "impact of network variability on VR performance"`

-### Step 4: Performing the search
+#### Step 4: Performing the Search
-Utilizing databases such as Google Scholar, IEEE Xplore, ACM Digital Library, and relevant industry reports to gather extensive data including peer-reviewed articles, technical reports, and whitepapers.
+Research was conducted using databases such as Google Scholar, IEEE Xplore, ACM Digital Library, and industry reports to gather a comprehensive set of peer-reviewed articles, technical reports, and whitepapers.

-### Step 5: Analyzing the findings
-- **Ultrasonic Haptic Feedback**: The initial search indicates an emerging field ripe for practical research contributions.
-- **Cloud-based VR**: Preliminary research shows substantial theoretical development but a lack of applied research, particularly in live VR streaming optimization for varying network conditions.
+### Findings
+#### Ultrasonic Haptic Feedback
+Research suggests that ultrasonic arrays are promising for medical and industrial uses, but their application in VR for consumer markets is underexplored.
+This presents a clear opportunity for innovative work.

+#### Cloud-based VR
+While theoretical models on cloud VR infrastructure exist, practical implementations for real-time VR streaming—especially under varying network conditions—remain scarce.
+This is a critical gap for future development.

 ### Conclusion
-This literature review highlights the pioneering aspects of our project, identifying significant opportunities to impact the fields of ultrasonic haptic feedback and cloud-based VR.
-By recognizing existing research gaps, our project is strategically positioned to focus experimental efforts on these areas, enhancing both the technological understanding and practical implementations.
+This review highlights the potential to contribute groundbreaking research in two key areas: ultrasonic haptic feedback and cloud-based VR.
+By addressing the gaps in these fields, experimental initiatives can unlock new technological and practical applications.

+### Future Work
+- **Experimental Prototyping**: Build and test prototypes to integrate ultrasonic feedback into VR systems.
+- **Cloud Streaming Optimization**: Develop and test cloud streaming methods to minimize latency and improve user experience for real-time VR.

+### References
+- [ALVR - Open Source ALVR (Air Light VR) Repository](https://github.com/alvr-org/ALVR) - GitHub repository for ALVR, an open-source remote VR display for Oculus Quest.
+- [Ultraleap Haptics Development Kit](https://leap2.ultraleap.com/products/haptics-development-kit) - Official page for the Ultraleap Haptics Development Kit, detailing technologies and applications for advanced haptic feedback.
+- [Unity Manual - Virtual Reality Overview](https://docs.unity3d.com/Manual/VROverview.html) - Unity documentation providing an overview of virtual reality features and development guidelines within the Unity Engine.